Luna-Coder/es6-destructing/README.md

 `...arr` returns an unpacked array.
 In other words, it _spreads_ the array.

-However, the spread operator only works in-place, like in an argument to a function or in an array literal.
+However, the `spread` operator only works _in-place_, like in an argument to a function or in an array literal.

 ___